henryjosephson/paths-to-congress/readme.md

 - [ ] decrease spacing and path thickness so full version doesn't take up the entire screen
 - [ ] let you search by individual, party, state

-- [ ] build pipeline to let claude parse bios into the relevant json format (important for going through the thousands of prev years)
+- [ ] build pipeline to let claude parse bios into the relevant json format (important for going through the thousands of congresspeople from prev years)